esheldon/nsim/config/README.txt

 - coaddsim  using the coaddsim code base to make coadds from multi-epoch nsim simulated data

+    - sim-bdkm02 (no actual knots)
+        - run-bdkm02mcal-02
+        - now with better interpolant in coaddsim

     - sim-bdkm05
         - no actual knots
         - low noise